Weegham Park to Wrigley Field

 No Lights Yet!

-While the coal yard is gone the RR tracks of the
+While the coal yard is gone the RR tracks remain

 photo - Chicago History Museum